-Operating expenses increased \$5.2 million, or 13%, and \$2.3 million, or 11%, for the six and three-month periods ended December 31, 2023, respectively, compared to the same periods of the prior fiscal year.
-The increases were primarily attributable to (a) operating expenses of acquired businesses, including additional operating expenses at the acquired businesses in pursuit of future growth and in connection with the Company's optimization initiatives, (b) increases in selling costs, including commissions, from increases in revenues during the current periods, and (c) increases in salary, rent, technology costs, and stock compensation, including an increase from the acceleration of the vesting of certain restricted stock awards and restricted stock units in accordance with their terms during the six and three month periods ended December 31, 2023.
+Operating expenses increased \$5.2 million \$6.5 million, or 13% 10%, and \$2.3 million \$1.3 million, or 11% 6%, for the six nine and three-month periods ended December 31, 2023 March 31, 2024, respectively, compared to the same periods of the prior fiscal year.
+The increases were primarily attributable to (a) operating expenses of acquired businesses, including additional operating expenses at the acquired businesses in pursuit of future growth and in connection with the Company's optimization initiatives, (b) increases in selling costs, including commissions, from increases in revenues during the current periods, and (c) increases in salary, rent, technology costs, professional fees, and insurance costs to support the Company's growth, and (c) stock compensation, including an increase from the acceleration of the vesting of certain restricted stock awards and restricted stock units in accordance with their terms during the six nine and three month periods ended December 31, 2023 March 31, 2024.